-Maybe you are looking for something a little different to pursue, something off the beaten path per say.
+Maybe you are looking for something a little different to pursue, something off the beaten path per se.
 A degree in undersea warfare might just be your calling.

-This area of study entails learning about submarines, mines, missiles and other underwater weapons systems.
-Oftentimes, degree holders in this field work closely with the Navy in positions such as naval cyber warfare engineer and undersea warfare analyst.
+This area of study entails learning about submarines, mines, missiles, and other underwater weapons systems.
+Oftentimes, degree holders in this fieldwork closely with the Navy in positions such as naval cyber warfare engineers and undersea warfare analysts.

 If problem-solving and warfare intrigue you, then a degree in combat systems engineering may be worth considering.

 Pursuing a degree in this field means learning how to design, build, and maintain nuclear, chemical, and biological weapons systems.
 It also entails studying how those systems integrate with each other.

 Nationally speaking, combat systems engineers can expect to earn roughly $88,717 per year.

 13. Viticulture and Enology